Mahdibenamor/Injectable_mvvm/README.md

 ### Using a register module (for third party dependencies)

-if you declare a module member as a method instead of a simple accessor, injectable will treat it as a factory method, meaning it will inject its parameters as it would with a regular constructor.
+if you declare a module member as a method instead of a simple accessor, fmvvm will treat it as a factory method, meaning it will inject its parameters as it would with a regular constructor.

-This is similar to how if you annotate an injected param with `@factoryParam` injectable will treat it as a factory param.
+This is similar to how if you annotate an injected param with `@factoryParam` fmvvm will treat it as a factory param.

 ```dart
 @module